phamthanhsang-cs/phamthanhsang-cs.github.io/_posts/2024-12-28-BOTS-setup.md

 Well, i hope this guide helps you take that first step toward creating your own CTF environment, whether you're using it for practice or hosting a challenge for others.

-Lastly, if you have any questions or run into any issues, feel free to reach out or leave a comment down below.
+Lastly, if you have any questions or run into any technical issues, feel free to reach out or leave a comment down below.
 I’d love to hear about your experience and help if I can.
 Thanks for reading, and happy Splunking!!!